On the Communication Complexity of Decentralized Stochastic Bilevel Optimization: Experiment

 where the lower-level optimization problem optimizes the classifier's parameter $y\in \mathbb{R}^{d\times c}$ based on the training set $\{(a_{t,i}^{(k)}, b_{t,i}^{(k)})\}_{i=1}^{m^{(k)}}$, the upper-level optimization problem optimizes the hyperparameter $x\in \mathbb{R}^d$ based on the validation set $\{(a_{v,i}^{(k)}, b_{v,i}^{(k)})\}_{i=1}^{n^{(k)}}$, the loss function is the cross-entropy loss function.

-To verify the performance of our algorithm, we use three real-world LIBSVM datasets \footnote{\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}}: a9a, ijcnn1, covtype.
+To verify the performance of our algorithm, we use four real-world LIBSVM datasets \footnote{\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}}: w8a, a9a, ijcnn1, covtype.
 For each dataset, we randomly select $10\%$ of samples as the test set, $70\%$ of the remaining samples as the training set, and the others as the validation set.
-Then, to demonstrate the performance of our algorithms under the heterogeneous setting, we construct a heterogeneous variant for each training set \footnote{The algorithm does not converge when using the heterogeneous variant of covtype.
-Therefore, we use the original version of this dataset in our experiments.} In detail, we use eight workers in our experiments.
+Then, to demonstrate the performance of our algorithms under the heterogeneous setting, we construct a heterogeneous variant for each training set.
+In detail, we use eight workers in our experiments.
 We set the imbalance ratio on these workers, i.e., the ratio between the number of samples in the positive class and the total number of samples, as $\{0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4, 0.45\}$ by randomly dropping samples from the positive or negative class.

-We compare our algorithm with VRDBO \cite{gao2023convergence}, which is the most communication-efficient baseline algorithm under the homogeneous setting, and MA-DSBO \cite{chen2022decentralized2}, which is the most communication-efficient algorithm under the heterogeneous setting.
-As for the hyperparameter, we set $\epsilon$ to $0.01$ so that the learning rate of MA-DSBO is $0.01$ according to Theorem 3.3 in \cite{chen2022decentralized2}, and the learning rate of VRDBO and our algorithm is set to $0.1$ in terms of the corresponding theoretical results. $\alpha_i$ is set such that $\alpha_i\eta^2=1$ and $\beta_i$ is set to $1$ for both VRDBO and our algorithms.
-As for MA-DSBO, the number of iterations for the lower-level update and the Hessian-inverse-vector product update is set to $10$.
-Furthermore, the batch size of all algorithms is set to $100$, and the number of iterations is set to $2,000$.
+We compare our algorithm with five baseline methods: including MDBO \cite{gao2023convergence}, DSBO \cite{chen2022decentralized}, Gossip-DSBO \cite{yang2022decentralized}, MA-DSBO \cite{chen2022decentralized2}, and VRDBO \cite{gao2023convergence}.
+As for the hyperparameter, we set the solution accuracy $\epsilon$ to $0.05$ so that the learning rates of the first four methods are set to $\eta=\epsilon^2$ according to their theoretical results, e.g., Theorem 3.3 in \cite{chen2022decentralized2}, and the learning rate of VRDBO and our algorithm is set to $\eta=\epsilon$ in terms of the corresponding theoretical results.
+Moreover, $\alpha_i$ is set such that $\alpha_i\eta^2=0.9$ and $\beta_i$ is set to $1$ for both VRDBO and our algorithms.
+As for the double-loop basline methods: DSBO,Gossip-DSBO, and MA-DSBO, the number of iterations for the lower-level update and the Hessian-inverse-vector product update is set to $10$.
+For the single-loop baseline method MDBO, we use a learning rate for the lower-level variable that is ten times larger than those double-loop methods to mitigate the effect of the double loop.
+Additionally, the batch size of all algorithms is set to $100$, and the number of iterations is set to $2,000$.
 As for the communication topology, we consider three classes: ring graph, random graph, and torus graph.
 In particular, the probability for generating the random graph is set to $0.4$ in our experiments.